exit-zero-academy/DevOpsTheHardWay/tutorials/webservers_nginx.md

 How does it work?

-The `location` block sets configuration depending on a request URI (URI is basically like URL, but without the protocol.
-E.g. URL: http://google.com, URI: google.com).
+The `location` block sets configuration depending on a request [URI](https://developer.mozilla.org/en-US/docs/Glossary/URI).
 In out case, the `location /` block defines that every request URI that matches the `/` prefix, will be served according to the definitions of this block - all content is being served from `/usr/share/nginx/html`, and if otherwise not specified, the default served pages are `index.html` or `index.htm`.